gonemad97/carbonHack22/README.md

 ## Instructions to run this project

+IMPORTANT NOTE:
+Since this project is set up as a Maven Project, the pom.xml file will need to be used to import dependencies whenever necessary.
+The project will not run without importing required dependencies.

 Step 1: git clone https://github.com/gonemad97/carbonHack22.git

 Step 2: There are 5 key files to run this project end-to-end